 At the end of your journey, stop at the Ski Hill Lodge and have some snacks and hot chocolate to warm up.

-Take the Christmas Train to Leavenworth
+9. Take the Snow Train to Leavenworth

 If you want an organized way of visiting Leavenworth during winter, join one of the train trips organized by Alki Tours!
 The winter journey starts from Seattle aboard a special, chartered Amtrak train.